-confirmed that was one problem.
-In addition, there was a manufacturing problem, and in one spot wiring can rub together and cause a short circuit.
-False alerts have sounded three times and Communications Electronics has made changes after each one, thinking the problem was solved.
-The most-recent fix was during the fourth week of January.
+False alerts have sounded three -Continued from page 1 infrastructure to keep up with the the other hand, would like to see more convenience in the area.
+She was interested in where commercial and retail development would be.
+Public hearings before the county planning and zoning commission are expected to be in June and the plan could be approved in October or November.
+Donna Burch from Emmitsburg -Continued from page 1 said she came because she wants to see where growth is planned.
+She moved to this area from Frederick because she wanted a rural environ- Her friend, Jean Howard, on The most-recent fix was during the fourth week of January.
 "We've scheduled to monitor the system weekly through the [fire] training center," Cassell said.
 Personnel from the center will check the voltage on the solar-powered batteries and make sure everything is in order.
 The alert system went active in December 2003 after 11 months of planning.
-It was a joint project involving the Town of Emmitsburg, National Emergency Training Center, Vigilant Hose Company and the Emmitsburg Ambulance Company.
-"Central alarm can activate the system or someone at the station."
-Clarke said.
+It was a joint project involving the Town of Emmitsburg, Mount St. Mary's University, the National Emergency Training Center, Vigilant Hose Company and the Emmitsburg Ambulance Company.
+"Central alarm can activate the system or someone at the station," Clarke said.
 The three alarm towers are behind the town pool, on Silo Hill and by the cemetery on the west side of town.
 Emmitsburg is the third municipality in the state to have such a system.